CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 The keys will be generated and saved to the same folder in which the application resides.

 !!!
 Note
-    * If you lose or forget your secrete key, or the password to it, you will be unable to decrypt the files.
+    * If you lose or forget your secret key or the password to it, you will be unable to decrypt the files.
-    * Do not share your secrete key or your password.
+    * Do not share your secret key or your password.
-    * You need to **create your keys only once** and use them for all your encryption needs but you can of course choose to generate separate keys for encryption as you       wish.
+    * You need to **create your keys only once** and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.

 ![Crypt4GH key generation](./images/SDEnScreenshot_4.png)

-3-Upload upload folders and files to SD Connect, using the **drag and drop function**.
+3-Upload upload folders and files to SD Connect using the **drag and drop function**.
 You can also use the **upload** icon in the SD Connect browser window to select and upload files.

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">